Last Updated: January 2019

 - The performance of a task carried out in the public interest;

-- The establishment, exercise, or defence of legal claims.
+- The establishment, exercise, or defense of legal claims.

 Right to restrict processing and right to object to processing